elijamesku/Bluebeam/README.md

 5. **Future-proofed for updates**

    * If Bluebeam releases a new version, just drop a new `Revu.exe` into the folder and repackage.
-   * No more tracking version numbers, GUIDs, or MSI transforms.
+   * No more tracking version numbers, GUIDs, or MSI transforms : )

 ## Folder Structure